William was born in Bacchus Marsh, VIC in 1894 to James Morton and Mary Lidgett.

 In August, William was wounded in action.

 … he and another chap were sitting back to back, when a shell hit them.
-The other chap was blown to bits, and Morton's face was badly cut about ...Source: A letter from Henry Campbell - The Bacchus Marsh Express 11 Mar 1916
+The other chap was blown to bits, and Morton's face was badly cut about ...Source: The Bacchus Marsh Express 11 Mar 1916

 William was invalided back to England and admitted to the 3rd General Hospital, Wandsworth.
 He returned to Egypt for duty in December and rejoined his unit in early January 1916.
 He was admitted to hospital for six weeks, suffering from a hernia, before embarking for France in June.